Glow In The Dark Rocks Glass Aggregate - Photoluminescent

 - The glowing effect created is both beautiful, and a safety element at night.

-- Glow Rocks and Sands have an expected lifespan of twenty years.
+- Glow Rocks and Sands have an expected lifespan of twenty years (though we have some tables made in 2007 that still glow the exact same now as they did when made).

 - Made of glass and ceramic elements.